je3yk/je3yk/README.md

-# Hello there wanderer 👋🏼
+# Hello there, dear traveler 👋🏻
 I am Jędrzej and I am pleased to welcome you to my GitHub profile.

 ## 👨‍💻 Shortly about me